Merida to Campeche Mexico: Best Ways to Visit in 2022

 Though Downtown Campeche City — AKA the Walled City of Campeche, a UNESCO World Heritage Site — is the main draw in the state, there’s more to do on your Merida to Campeche City trip!

-Campeche Mexico also has beautiful beaches and fascinating Mayan Ruins to explore.
+Campeche Mexico, also has beautiful beaches and fascinating Mayan Ruins to explore.

-This off the beaten path Yucatan Peninsula city is one of the most popular and best Merida day trips.
+This off-the-beaten-path Yucatan Peninsula city is one of the most popular and best Merida day trips.
 For those who want to make it an overnight trip, you’ll also find the best Campeche hotels in this article.

 In short, think of this article as your Ultimate Guide to Campeche Travel — with everything you need to know for a Merida to Campeche trip.
 Ready to get to it?!
 Let’s dive in.